SeanCasm/NCIOF/README.md

 Upgrading your farm by coins dropped by goblins and buying improvements for the farm and traps for the goblins, and other things.

 <img src="https://user-images.githubusercontent.com/51692672/111056871-7e43d180-8461-11eb-8bce-e7e72832ae16.png" width="350" height="100">

+# No goblins injured in this game, don't call goblins rights please.